Limited time only

 What information you should see on a vendor invoice

-Every vendor invoice should include the total amount owed plus additional costs like taxes, shipping, and delivery fees.
-Invoices can cover one-time purchases or ongoing services.
+Invoices typically show the total amount owed plus taxes, shipping, and delivery fees.
+They can cover one-time purchases or ongoing services.

 Key components of vendor invoices

-Every vendor invoice contains specific information you need to verify before payment:
+Every vendor invoice contains specific information you need to verify before payment.

 • Invoice number: Unique identifier for tracking and record-keeping

-• Item descriptions: Line-by-line breakdown of goods or services
+• Item descriptions: Line-by-line breakdown of goods or services purchased

 • Subtotal: Cost before taxes and additional fees